hipe-eval/HIPE-OCRepair-2026/_pages/participation.md

 ## Registration

-CLEF lab registration open on November 17, 2025 and closes on April 23, 2026.
+CLEF lab registration open on December 1, 2025, and closes on April 23, 2026.

 ## Questions and further Information